robinboncoeur/ArtAndAGI/docs/coven/1Rachel.md

 "Here's a crazy thought.
 What do you think about hormones?" she asked, her tone soft yet thoughtful.

-Rachel's eyes met hers, understanding dawning.Charlie
+Rachel's eyes met hers, understanding dawning.

 "You mean, for Charlie?"
 Rachel said, her voice a bit unsteady.
 "That would shake things up a bit."